 - Plugins.
 We’re going to tell you what plugins you should consider adding to your website.

 - Beautiful Photography.
 You’ll want plenty of pictures of your food, and we will show you how to make sure they don’t bog down your site.

 We have other articles about setting up a blog, but here’s the short and sweet version.
 The first step is to get an instance of WordPress running either locally or online.

-If you want to jump right into getting WordPress hosting, we highly recommend WPEngine for managed hosting.
+If you want to jump right into getting WordPress hosting, we highly recommend WP Engine for managed hosting.
 They deal with the server including installs, backups and updates so you don’t have to.
 Their packages start at $29 per month.
 Flywheel is another managed WordPress host with similar features, but priced at $15 per month, so it’s great if you are on a budget.
 If you are really strapped for cash and want to start small, check out Bluehost, which starts at $3.49 per month and includes a quick install option for WordPress.

-Now you have WordPress set up, what’s next?
+All of these hosting companies either offer WordPress already installed, or a quick 1-click installation.
+So with WordPress set up, what’s next?
 Let’s take a look at themes.

 Choosing a Theme

 To save yourself some trouble down the line, be sure to look around at a few different themes before starting, rather than picking the first one you see.

 When looking for a theme for your food blog, consider the layout, how customizable it is, and how it uses images.
 If you are thinking about purchasing a theme (which we recommend), check out our tips for buying the perfect WordPress theme.
 Here are three premium themes you could consider: